• Loading stock data...

 March Madness is now taking full flight, with the round-of-64 games on Thursday beginning what some fans argue are the two greatest days on the sports calendar.
 The other madness of March, though, with the upcoming start of the transfer portal in men’s college basketball, is already causing its own schisms throughout the sport.

-The current state of the portal is already reflected in the 297 transferred players competing in March Madness this year, a subset of the more than 2,000 players in the portal last year—amounting to about half of all college basketball players.
+The current state of the portal is already reflected in the 297 transferred players competing in March Madness (according to a study by AD Advisors and Timark Partners).
+This is a subset of the more than 2,000 players in the portal last year—amounting to about half of all college basketball players.

 Somewhat similar numbers are expected this year, and already, more than 300 players have declared their intention to transfer, according to Verbal Commits.
 The March 24 start of the 2025 cycle promises to bring plenty of changes.
 Among the forthcoming impacts: